nikkh/popup-mini-hack/getting-started.md

 4. Logon to the [Azure DevOps Portal](https://dev.azure.com)
 5. Any problems speak to a proctor

+> These mini-hacks have been specifically deigned so that you dont need to install any development tools on your own machine.
+If you have local git, VSCode, ect feel free to use them but it's not necessary.

 That's it!
 We hope you enjoy your mini-hack.
 Let's get started.